Light Reading Lab

 For the OC-192 test bed, each vendor must supply four routers, each equipped with 12 OC-48c POS interfaces at the edge and three OC-192 interfaces (or equivalent capacity) in the core.
 Each router must support BGP4 and OSPFv2 routing.
 We define a router as a device that supports BGP4 and OSPFv2 and contains a unique L2 forwarding database and L3 routing table for each set of 12 OC-48c interfaces plus three OC-192 interfaces (or equivalent capacity).

 Support for MPLS is preferable but not mandatory.
-As noted in the invitation letter mailed to prospective participants, Light Reading plans to give separate awards for “best BGP device,” “best MPLS device,” and “best overall device.”
+As noted in the invitation letter mailed to prospective participants, Light Reading plans to give separate awards for best BGP device, best MPLS device, and best overall device.
 Nonparticipation in the MPLS tests does not preclude winning awards in the other events.

 Router A will be the clock source; all other devices use loop timing from Router A